syncfusion-content/asp.netmvc-docs/aspnetmvc/Localization.md

     )
    ~~~

 6. Compile and execute the application.
-You can able to see the below output in the browser
+You can be able to see the following output in the browser.